 Complex Commercial Litigation

-- Defend European bank in connection with a class action lawsuit asserting antitrust and related contract claims based on alleged collusion and manipulation of a benchmark rate for interest rate derivatives.
+Representing European bank in connection with a class action lawsuit asserting antitrust and related contract claims based on alleged collusion and manipulation of a benchmark rate for interest rate derivatives.

-Represent pharmaceutical company in connection with a declaratory judgment action concerning the scope of a consent judgment entered to resolve a landmark false-advertising case.
+Represented pharmaceutical company in connection with a declaratory judgment action concerning the scope of a consent judgment entered to resolve a landmark false-advertising case.